 Therapeutic program for preschool-aged children who have speech and language delays

-The Carruth Center's Language Development Class is developed for children from 24-42 months of age and is led by a licensed, certified speech-language pathologist with support from 1-2 paraprofessionals.
-Therapy is provided in a small group setting with class sizes limited to 6 students.
+The Carruth Center’s Language Development Class is designed for children from 24–42 months of age and is led by a licensed, certified speech-language pathologist with support from 1–2 paraeducators.
+Therapy is provided in a small group setting.
+Class size is limited to 6 students.

-The goal of the Language Development Class is to improve the child's skills and abilities through the use of developmentally appropriate, multi-sensory, play-based activities.
+The class experience is designed to improve children’s skills and abilities through the use of developmentally appropriate, multi-sensory, play-based activities.

 - Receptive and expressive language

 - Social and play skills

 - 30 minutes (per class) in sensorimotor lab, guided by licensed occupational therapists.